kanakmi/Detective-Discord/README.md

 ## 💡 Innovation of the bot

-Have you ever got notified by a message like this?
+Have you ever received messages like these?

 <p align="center">
 <img width="30%" src="https://user-images.githubusercontent.com/54859521/150679129-0ac89bbb-6a90-43e4-96a5-c248b57e5544.png"/> <img width="31%" src="https://user-images.githubusercontent.com/54859521/150679357-43aa6388-4679-4a7b-b390-09a1cdba5508.png" />